-- 8-1 Where the ML/TF risks are identified to be higher, a bank shall take enhanced CDD ("ECDD") measures to mitigate and manage those risks. - 8-2 Examples of potentially higher risk categories under paragraph 8.7 of the Notice include - - (a) Customer risk - customers from higher risk businesses / activities / sectors identified in Singapore's NRA, as well as other higher risk businesses / activities / sectors identified by the bank; - the ownership structure of the legal person or arrangement appears unusual or excessively complex given the nature of the legal person's or legal arrangement's business; - (iii) legal persons or legal arrangements that are personal asset holding vehicles; - (iv) the business relations is conducted under unusual circumstances (e.g. significant unexplained geographic distance between the bank and the customer); - (v) companies that have nominee shareholders or shares in bearer form; and - (vi) cash-intensive businesses. - (b) Country or geographic risk - countries or jurisdictions the bank is exposed to, either through its own activities (including where its branches and subsidiaries operate in) or the activities of its customers (including the bank's network of correspondent banking relationships) which have relatively higher levels of corruption, organised crime or inadequate AML/CFT measures, as identified by the FATF; and - (ii) countries identified by credible bodies (e.g. reputable international bodies such as Transparency International) as having significant levels of corruption, terrorism financing or other criminal activity. - (c) Product, service, transaction or delivery channel risk - (i) anonymous transactions (which may involve cash); and - (ii) frequent payments received from unknown or unassociated third parties.
+- 8-1 Where the ML/TF risks are identified to be higher, a direct life insurer shall take enhanced CDD ("ECDD") measures to mitigate and manage those risks. - 8-2 Examples of potentially higher risk categories under paragraph 8.7 of the Notice include - (a) Customer risk - (i) customers from higher risk businesses/activities/sectors identified in Singapore's NRA, as well as other higher risk businesses/activities/sectors identified by the direct life insurer; - (ii) the ownership structure of the legal person or arrangement appears unusual or excessively complex given the nature of the legal person's or legal arrangement's business; - (iii) legal persons or legal arrangements that are personal asset holding vehicles; - (iv) the business relations is conducted under unusual circumstances (e.g. significant unexplained geographic distance between the direct life insurer and the customer); - (v) companies that have nominee shareholders or shares in bearer form; and - (vi) cash-intensive businesses. - (b) Country or geographic risk - (i) countries or jurisdictions the direct life insurer is exposed to, either through its own activities (including where its head office, branches and subsidiaries operate in) or the activities of its distributors and customers, which have relatively higher levels of corruption, organised crime or inadequate AML/CFT measures, as identified by the FATF; and - (ii) countries identified by credible bodies (e.g. reputable international bodies such as Transparency International) as having significant levels of corruption, terrorism financing or other criminal activity.

-8-3 When considering the ML/TF risks presented by a country or jurisdiction, a bank should take into account, where appropriate, variations in ML/TF risks across different regions or areas within a country.
+- (c) Product, service, transaction or delivery channel risk - (i) anonymous transactions (which may involve cash); and - (ii) frequent payments received from unknown or unassociated third parties. - 8-3 When considering the ML/TF risks presented by a country or jurisdiction, a direct life insurer should take into account, where appropriate, variations in ML/TF risks across different regions or areas within a country.